 And the plaintiffs’ lawyers position is that the ADA does apply to websites, generally.

-Let’s briefly look at the 12 categories that the ADA considers to be places of public accommodation and see if you fall under one.
+But for thoroughness sake, let’s briefly look at the 12 categories that the ADA considers to be places of public accommodation and see if you fall under one.

 What are Places of Public Accomodation?